100+ VPN Logging Policies Exposed – 37 VPNs Keep Your Logs & 15 Don’t

 - Numerical representation showing bandwidth consumed per session

-Based in Hong Kong, PureVPN does manage to stay away from the invasive intelligence agencies of Five, Nine, and Fourteen Eyes countries, giving it quite the edge.
+Based in the British Virgin Islands, PureVPN does manage to stay away from the invasive intelligence agencies of Five, Nine, and Fourteen Eyes countries, giving it quite the edge.

 The provider for the longest claimed to have a “zero logs policy”.
 However, when they turned over data in a FBI case 2 years ago, they lost all their reputation.